Stock market today: S&P 500 adds to its record as Wall Street drifts higher

 Mortgage rates have followed the trend of longer-term Treasury yields, which have remained relatively high in part because the U.S. economy has remained remarkably solid and because inflation hasn't eased as much as hoped.
 Tariffs threatened by President Donald Trump, along with other policies that could put upward pressure on inflation, have also caused some sharp swings for yields in the bond market.

-The yield on the 10-year Treasury stayed relatively calm Wednesday and edged down to 4.53% from 4.55% late Tuesday.
+The yield on the 10-year Treasury eased a bit Wednesday and edged down to 4.53% from 4.55% late Tuesday.
 It was below 3.70% as recently as September and approaching 4.80% within the past few weeks.

 Both the bond and the stock markets have increasingly been taking Trump's tariffs in stride, after earlier showing much more trepidation.
 The hope on Wall Street is that Trump is using such threats merely as a tool to drive negotiations, and the ultimate effects won't be as bad as they initially appeared.

-Such a calm response, though, could make things worse if conditions don't go as Wall Street expects, or if it emboldens Trump to make even more forceful actions.
+Such calm responses, though, could of course make things worse if conditions don’t go as Wall Street expects, or if it emboldens Trump to make even more forceful actions.

 Minutes released Wednesday for the Fed's last policy meeting in January showed officials discussed how Trump's proposed tariffs and mass deportations of migrants, as well as strong consumer spending, could push inflation higher this year